 Because regardless of the brevity of this bowel-movement-homage, I spent many hours performing a virtual investigative colonoscopy on the waste management world to ensure this sh-ow was tight. [this video & post took approximately 58+ hours to produce]

 I’d encourage you to check out the mountain of shi-mmering citations and resources below!
-And if you want to help me make more quality crap, feel free to join the Nugget Army where we shoot the sh- we schmooze on a regular basis!
-Or see the support page.
+And if you want to help me make more quality crap, check out the support page.

 I’d love to hear your thoughts on this steaming pile of a project proposal in the comments below.
 Just dump em’ right down there.
 Really let it all go.

 If you liked this admittedly corny nugget (okay that’s a bit much), give the video a thumbs up and spread it around with the fury of the factory farm fecal fountains themselves!

 Now go live vegan, call the industry on it’s—you know by now—and I’ll see you soon!

 - The Public Health Crisis of Animal Waste – Our Global Poo Problem

 - Sex With Animals: The Blurred Lines of Bestiality